goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 - When it is down, the entire system is down.
 - When you need to scale up/down, everything is scaled up/down

-# Microservices-ready monolith (aka: Modular Monolith)
+# Microservices-ready monolith (aka Modular Monolith)

 Many companies failed to refactor their monolith application into microservices, thus failing to support their business growth.